 I’m here today to show you a functional progression of our core exercise series.
 In our previous videos we’ve shown you how to work on breathing diagrammatically and activating your inner core muscles and coordinating them together.

-We’re going to work on this position by breathing into the tension so you can breathe into your arm pits trying to expand laterally or breathing into the upper back trying to expand up in between the shoulder blades and as you breathe out softening and allowing the sternum to let go towards the ceiling.
+We’re going to work in this position by breathing into the tension.
+You can breathe into your arm pits trying to expand laterally, or breathe into the upper back trying to expand up in between the shoulder blades.
+As you breathe out. soften and allow the sternum to let go towards the ceiling.